IBM Cloud Docs

 6. On the workspace Settings page, in the Input variables section, review the default input variables and provide values that match your solution:

-• (Optional) You can change the ID_RSA_FILE_PATH for your SSH key that will be autogenerated on Schematics and bastion server
+• (Optional) You can change the ID_RSA_FILE_PATH for your SSH key file that will be generated on Schematics and on the bastion server.

 • Hostname